-In this paper we provide two algorithms for selecting prototypical examples from complex datasets by showing that our problem is weakly submodular \cite{weaksubInit}.
-Loosely speaking, weak submodularity is a class of approximately submodular functions for which we can also design tractable algorithms.
-Showing that our problem is weakly submodular immediately leads to a standard greedy algorithm which we call ProtoGreedy, however, our main contribution is a faster algorithm called ProtoDash for which we additionally prove approximation guarantees.
-Our work builds on top of the learn to criticize (L2C) work by \cite{Kim16} and generalizes it to not only select prototypes for a given sparsity level $m$ but also to associate non-negative weights with each of them indicative of the importance of each prototype.
+In this paper we provide two algorithms for selecting prototypical examples from complex datasets.
+By showing that our scoring function $f(.)$ satisfies a key property of \emph{weak submodularity} \cite{weaksubInit}, we derive strong theoretical bounds for our selection methods.
+Loosely speaking, weak submodularity is a class of approximately submodular functions.
+The \emph{weak} part in these approximate submodular functions are precisely defined in terms of their submodularity ratio as stated in (\ref{subr1}).
+Showing that our problem is weakly submodular immediately leads to a standard greedy algorithm which we call ProtoGreedy.
+Our main contribution is a faster yet theoretically sound algorithm called ProtoDash for which we derive approximation guarantees.
+Our work builds on top of the Learn to Criticize method (L2C) \cite{Kim16} where the authors provide an approach to select prototypical (as well as outlying) examples from a given complex dataset for a pre-specified sparsity level $m$.
+We generalize this work to not only select prototypes for a given sparsity level $m$ but also to associate non-negative weights with each of them indicative of the importance of each prototype.